AviatrixSystems/Docs/HowTos/aviatrix_iam_policy_requirements.rst

 .. note::

-  * the Aviatrix IAM Policy **aviatrix-app-policy** has reached the max-character-limitation.
+  * The Aviatrix IAM Policy **aviatrix-app-policy** has reached the max-character-limitation.
-  * Wildcard/all (*) is the default resource for all Aviatrix IAM permissions except for #13, "IAM Policy Scanning Requirement."
-This is to keep our IAM policy as concise as possible.
-This configuration is not the most secure configuration, so work with your Aviatrix account team to further secure and reduce what resources are in scope for our IAM policy.
+  * Wildcard/all (*) is the default resource for all Aviatrix IAM permissions except for #13, “IAM Policy Scanning Requirement”.
+This resource needs to be customized per your resource requirements to be secure.
+We advise you to work with your Aviatrix account team to restrict what resources need to be in scope for your IAM policy.

 1. SQS Requirement
 --------------------------------